 Because users now have more control over their Facebook experiences and what they see in their news feeds, many business owners are worried that user preference will affect their page’s traffic.
 However, these news feed changes don’t have to mean doom for your business page.
 Facebook users want to see fun posts that tell a story.
 Tacky, promotional posts tend to turn users off.
 So, in order to ensure your page’s posts don’t get ‘hidden’ or ‘unfollowed,’ simply work to improve your posts by telling a story, not just selling a product.

-At JUMP, we’re excited to use our social media expertise to make the most of this improved Facebook news feed algorithm.
+At LEAP Spark, we’re excited to use our social media expertise to make the most of this improved Facebook news feed algorithm.
 We know just how to craft the most engaging and creative posts for our clients in order for them to make a true connection with their audience.
 Facebook users want to see their news feeds full of things that matter to them.
 Make sure your posts matter.